github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 ## Punctuation

-When referencing a UI element in quotation marks, place any subsequent punctuation outside of the quotation marks so that the label in quotation marks exactly matches the UI.
-- **Use:** Under "User licenses", view your total licenses.

-Otherwise, follow standard American English punctuation rules.
+Follow standard American English punctuation rules.
 For more guidance, see “[Punctuation](https://docs.microsoft.com/style-guide/punctuation)” in the Microsoft Style Guide.

 ## Release notes